Behavior

 - Use

-GetMetadataForUnknownAttribute when an attribute/column is unknown and the current entity logical name is known.
+match_column when column matching is needed and the current table logical name is known.

-GetMetadataForUnknownAttribute resolves one requested attribute/column description at a time and returns matching column candidates only, not the full metadata list for the table.
+match_column resolves one requested column description at a time and returns matching column candidates only, not the full metadata list for the table.

 - If another unknown column on the same table must be resolved, call

-- Avoid unnecessary repeated lookups for the exact same unresolved table or column term.
+- Avoid unnecessary repeated lookups for the exact same unresolved table, column, or relationship term.

 - Avoid requesting all entities or attributes unless necessary.